Japanese sword: Religion, honour and mythology

-There is a rich relationship between swords, Japanese culture, and societal development.
-The different interpretations of the origins of swords and their connection to the spirit world, each hold their own merit within Japanese society, past and present.
-Which one and how modern-day samurai interpret the history of swords, help influence the kind of samurai and warrior they choose to be.
+There is an important relationship between swords, Japanese culture, and societal development.
+The different interpretations of the origins of swords and their connection to the spirit world help influence the kind of samurai and warrior they choose to be.

 Manufacturing

 Blacksmith Munechika (end of the 10th century), helped by a fox spirit, forging the blade kogitsune-maru ("Little fox").
 The spirit is represented by a woman surrounded by foxes.
 Engraving by Ogata Gekkō (1859–1920), 1873.

 Japanese swords are generally made by a division of labor between six and eight craftsmen.
 Tosho (Toko, Katanakaji) is in charge of forging blades, togishi is in charge of polishing blades, kinkosi (chokinshi) is in charge of making metal fittings for sword fittings, shiroganeshi is in charge of making habaki (blade collar), sayashi is in charge of making scabbards, nurishi is in charge of applying lacquer to scabbards, tsukamakishi is in charge of making hilt, and tsubashi is in charge of making tsuba (hand guard).
 Tosho use apprentice swordsmiths as assistants.
 Prior to the Muromachi period, tosho and kacchushi (armorer) used surplus metal to make tsuba, but from the Muromachi period onwards, specialized craftsmen began to make tsuba.
 Nowadays, kinkoshi sometimes serves as shiroganeshi and tsubashi.

 Typical features of Japanese swords represented by katana and tachi are a three-dimensional cross-sectional shape of an elongated pentagonal or hexagonal blade called shinogi-zukuri, a style in which the blade and the tang (nakago) are integrated and fixed to the hilt (tsuka) with a pin called mekugi, and a gentle curve.

 When a shinogi-zukuri sword is viewed from the side, there is a ridge line of the thickest part of the blade called shinogi between the cutting edge side and the back side.
 This shinogi contributes to lightening and toughening of the blade and high cutting ability.

 Japanese swords were often forged with different profiles, different blade thicknesses, and varying amounts of grind.
 Wakizashi and tantō, for instance, were not simply scaled-down versions of katana; they were often forged in a shape called hira-zukuri, in which the cross-sectional shape of the blade becomes an isosceles triangle.

 The daishō was not always forged together.
 If a samurai was able to afford a daishō, it was often composed of whichever two swords could be conveniently acquired, sometimes by different smiths and in different styles.
 Even when a daishō contained a pair of blades by the same smith, they were not always forged as a pair or mounted as one.
 Daishō made as a pair, mounted as a pair, and owned/worn as a pair, are therefore uncommon and considered highly valuable, especially if they still retain their original mountings (as opposed to later mountings, even if the later mounts are made as a pair).